-Your registration is valid for 12 months and you will need to renew one year from the date you registered.
+Once you’re Gas Safe registered, it lasts 12 months - so you’ll need to renew one year from the date you registered.
 All the current fees for registration and renewals are available on our website.